DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale or otherwise available to the public before the effective filing date of the claimed invention.

-Claims 1, 3, 8, 10, and 17-19 are rejected under 35 U.S.C.
-102(a1) as being anticipated by Lach et al. (US 20190177079 A1).
+Claims 1-10, 17-18 and 20-22 are rejected under 35 U.S.C.
+103 as being unpatentable over Lach et al. (US 20190177079 A1) in view of Rayne (US 20180125287 A1).

 Regarding claim 1, Lach discloses

-A capsule (capsule 1A, fig.1) for preparing a beverage in a beverage preparation machine [abstract cited: “…capsule for the preparation of a beverage in a beverage machine…”] comprising a compact (beverage precursor 3, fig.1) wherein the compact (beverage precursor 3) consists of a material selected from the group consisting of instant coffee, instant tea, soluble coffee substitute extract, cocoa, drinking chocolate, milk powder, vegan milk substitute powder, dry soup, protein powder, fillers, food supplements and combinations thereof [Par.0038 cited: “…precursor can be green coffee, soluble (instant) coffee, cocoa or chocolate powder, whitener or milk powder, soja, flavourings and combinations thereof…”], wherein the capsule (capsule 1A) is configured to dissolve in hot water [Par.0108 cited: “…For preparing a beverage, liquid in particular hot water is supplied in the capsule thereby interacting with the beverage precursor …”].
+A capsule (capsule 1A, fig.1) for preparing a beverage in a beverage preparation machine [abstract cited: “…capsule for the preparation of a beverage in a beverage machine…”] comprising a compact (beverage precursor 3, fig.1), wherein the compact (beverage precursor 3) consists of a material selected from the group consisting of instant coffee, instant tea, soluble coffee substitute extract, cocoa, drinking chocolate, milk powder, vegan milk substitute powder, dry soup, protein powder, fillers, food supplements and combinations thereof [Par.0038 cited: “…precursor can be green coffee, soluble (instant) coffee, cocoa or chocolate powder, whitener or milk powder, soja, flavourings and combinations thereof…”], wherein the capsule (capsule 1A) is configured to dissolve in hot water [Par.0108 cited: “…For preparing a beverage, liquid in particular hot water is supplied in the capsule thereby interacting with the beverage precursor …”].

 PNG